 Blepharitis can be divided into two sub-types based on whether it predominantly affects the anterior (front) eyelid structures or the posterior (back) eyelid structures.
 Some people have predominantly anterior or posterior blepharitis, and some people have both.

 Anterior Blepharitis: This type affects the outside front edge of the eyelid, where the eyelashes grow, and is usually caused by bacteria (staphylococcal blepharitis) or dandruff of the scalp and eyebrows (seborrheic blepharitis).
 In rare cases, it is caused by allergies or an infestation of the eyelashes by mites or lice.

 The inflammation causes thickening of the oil secretions so that the oil does not flow as well, causing secondary dry eye and chronic inflammation, redness, thickening, and notching of the eyelid margin.
 This condition may also be referred to as rosacea-associated blepharitis, because it is often seen in people with rosacea.

 Blepharitis can develop for a number of reasons.
-In many cases it is caused either by bacteria or by the skin condition known as seborrhea, which is similar to dandruff.
+In many cases it’s either by bacteria or by the skin condition called seborrhea, which is similar to dandruff.
 Other times it’s due to severe allergies or plugged oil glands and rosacea.

 Risk factors may include: